Stock Markets Rise As Traders Consider US Rate Outlook - UrduPoint

 Stock Markets Rise As Traders Consider US Rate Outlook

-Major stock markets in Asia and Europe mostly rose Thursday with traders mulling the outlook for US interest rates as Federal Reserve officials questioned the need for a cut anytime soon
+Global stock markets mostly rose Thursday with traders mulling the outlook for US interest rates as Federal Reserve officials questioned the need for a cut anytime soon

-London, (UrduPoint / Pakistan Point News - 18th Apr, 2024) Major stock markets in Asia and Europe mostly rose Thursday with traders mulling the outlook for US interest rates as Federal Reserve officials questioned the need for a cut anytime soon.
+London, (UrduPoint / Pakistan Point News - 18th Apr, 2024) Global stock markets mostly rose Thursday with traders mulling the outlook for US interest rates as Federal Reserve officials questioned the need for a cut anytime soon.

-Oil prices extended the previous day's losses, fuelled by data indicating softer demand in the United States and fading fears of a regional war in the Middle East.
+Oil prices were mixed following the previous day's losses on data indicating softer demand in the United States and fading fears of a regional war in the Middle East.

-Investors looked past a sell-off on Wall Street Wednesday when tech firms were hit by worries that borrowing costs would be kept elevated longer than expected.
+Investors looked past a sell-off on Wall Street Wednesday, when tech firms were hit by worries that borrowing costs would be kept elevated longer than expected, as Netflix later Thursday kicks off a spate of earnings reports by tech firms.

 Comments from Fed officials reinforced the view that sticky inflation and a resilient US economy will keep the bank from easing monetary policy anytime soon.